 Per Tex.
-Gov't Code §2054.064, §2054.522 and Tex.
-Admin.
-Code §201.6, the Commission shall approve all contracts and contract amendments with a value exceeding \$1 million dollars or that pertain to a major outsourced contract.
+Gov't Code §2261.254, the Commission shall approve all contracts and contract amendments with a value exceeding \$1 million dollars.
 After a vendor is selected and before execution of a contract with the vendor, TREC's executive director or a designee shall seek approval by the Commission.
 The agency posts all required purchasing-related reports on the agency website.